 - Others, who may have been baptized in a non-Catholic Christian church, have become Catholics after making a solemn profession of faith, being confirmed and sharing the Eucharist with the Catholic community.

-- And some, never baptized, have been initiated through RCIA: a process that leads to baptism, confirmation and Eucharist at the Church's annual celebration of Easter.
+- And some, never baptized, have been initiated through RCIA: a process that leads to baptism, confirmation and Eucharist at the Church's annual celebrations of Easter and Pentecost.

 What does RCIA Involve?

 RCIA cohorts will meet throughout the year to learn about the Catholic traditions, share insights, and discern about their own personal journey.
 Participants are asked to be present at cohort meetings.
 We believe that the entire Catholic community at The Basilica of Saint Mary is your catechist (teacher) and therefore consider participation at weekly Mass and/or volunteering along side us in our ministries to be very important.
 Inquirers are invited to be fully engaged and recognized.
 Additionally, participants are asked to meet and share regularly with sponsors to discuss and share their faith journey.